LordDaniel-dev/AIOSRSE-individual-daniel-martin/README.md

 	However, this step can be reproduced independently using the official Grobid Docker image a bit differently from above.
-	First, download the official Grobid container: docker pull grobid/grobid:0.8.2-full Then start the Grobid service: docker run -t --rm -p 8070:8070 grobid/grobid:0.8.2-full Once the service is running, the PDFs can be processed using the Grobid client to generate the TEI XML files: python grobid_client.py processFulltextDocument \ --input data/pdf \ --output data/grobid_xmls
+	First, download the official Grobid container: docker pull grobid/grobid:0.8.2-full Then start the Grobid service: docker run -t --rm -p 8070:8070 grobid/grobid:0.8.2-full Once the service is running, the PDFs can be processed using the Grobid client to generate the TEI XML files: http://localhost:8070/ (web.